the-laughing-monkey/OpenRLHF-M/docs/GCP_setup.md

 print('Download complete!')
 "

-# Create directories in GCS bucket
-gsutil mkdir -p gs://[YOUR-BUCKET]/model-cache

-# Upload the model cache to GCS
+## Upload the model cache to GCS
+# Note: Google Cloud Storage uses a flat namespace, so directories are simulated with object prefixes.
 gsutil -m cp -r ~/.cache/huggingface gs://[YOUR-BUCKET]/model-cache/

+# Remove any placeholder objects, if present, to keep your bucket clean.
+gsutil rm gs://[YOUR-BUCKET]/model-cache/placeholder.txt || echo "No placeholder found."

-# Exit and delete the VM when done
+# Once the upload is complete, exit the VM and delete the instance
 exit
-gcloud compute instances delete model-cache-prep
+gcloud compute instances delete model-cache-prep --quiet
 ```

 #### 3.2 Prepare the MathV60K Dataset